bar stripe gutter Rawsome Creations: Raw Food Demos, Classes, Consultations & Sales gutter bar stripe

 Use your imagination and use whatever you've got in the fridge.
 Remember fruit that is in season and ripe will be the sweetest, so get to know the produce guy or gal.
 They can help you learn about some of the greens you've never heard of, let alone thought you'd ever eat, and which fruits are at their peak of yumminess.
 Use what's in season, it'll be magnifique!
 Always remember to rotate your greens!
 And it's ok to mix them together.

 With a conventional blender you'll need to cut the greens and fruit into smaller pieces and periodically press things down towards the blades.
-With a high-speed blender (like a Blendtec or Vitamix) this is usually not necessary.
+With an high-speed blender (Vitamix or similar) this is usually not necessary.

 Add more water as desired and more or less fruit to sweeten to your liking (you can also use dates or agave to sweeten -– remember to take the pits out of the dates, the blender will hate those).
 The more you enjoy Green Smoothies, the more greens your body will crave and the less fruit you'll need to sweeten your smoothies.
 A 60% greens to 40% fruit is a nice ratio.
 Use your imagination, pretty soon, you'll be an expert and you'll have your own favorites.